VetIoT: On Vetting IoT Defenses Enforcing Policies at Runtime: Related Work

 The rapid growth of IoT innovations has resulted in multiple avenues of smart-home security research.
 Examples include IoT security relying on access control mechanism \cite{rahmati2018tyche, lee2017fact, tian2017smartauth, sikder2020kratos, 10.1145/3460120.3484592, goyal2022securing}, static policy enforcement \cite{celik2018soteria, chi2020crossapp, nguyen2018iotsan, wang2019charting} and dynamic policy enforcement \cite{wang2018fear, iotguard2019ndss, yahyazadeh2019expat, yahyazadeh2020patriot, ding2021iotsafe, mazhar2023maverick}.
 On the contrary, \sysname provides an evaluation platform for defense solutions enforcing dynamic policies at runtime.

 Testbeds are key component for any kind of research experiment.
 Creating testbeds to conduct large scale IoT experiments has become another research problem.
 Much of the prior research in this direction focuses on creating large scale physical IoT testbeds.
-OpenTestBed \cite{munoz:hal-02266558}, LinkLab 2.0 \cite{285062}, Fit IoT Lab \cite{7389098}, 1KT \cite{10.1145/3479239.3485708} are physical IoT testbed that can be accessed via web portal or ssh to conduct IoT experiments.
+OpenTestBed \cite{munoz:hal-02266558}, LinkLab 2.0 \cite{285062}, are physical IoT testbeds that can be accessed via web portal or ssh to conduct IoT experiments.
 Gotham Testbed \cite{10049670} uses emulation to create IoT devices.
 These testbeds are used for IoT data generation and IoT network security experiments.
 On the other hand, our target is dynamic policy enforcement based defenses that aim to curb unexpected actions issued by automation apps, not devices.
 Therefore, physical testbeds and emulated devices are not essential.
-Hence, \sysname utilizes an existing IoT platform equipped with virtual devices and communicates with the platform using programming APIs.
+Hence, \sysname utilizes an existing IoT platform which offers virtual devices.

 Uniform evaluation of IoT security mechanisms has been proposed for other types of IoT systems.
 BenchIoT \cite{almakhdhub2019benchiot} proposed a test suite and evaluation framework for evaluating defense mechanisms created for the micro-controllers used in IoT devices.
 SmartAttack \cite{9290797} proposed a uniform adversarial attack model framework to test security solutions that analyze network trace of IoT devices.
 Similarly, \sysname provides an evaluation framework for policy enforcing IoT defenses.